 - Some master programmes are offered in English.
 For these programmes a proof of German proficiency is not required – but in some of them you have to pass an entrance exam procedure.
 For master programmes taught in German and English, German proficieny is also necessary.

 - In case of PhD/doctoral programmes the Directorate of Studies (Studienprogrammleitung) decides whether the programme is provided in German or English.

 The tuition fee depends on your nationality.
 Apart from the tuition fee, you will also need to pay the Students’ Union fee including insurance (€ 20.20 per semester for the academic year 2020/21).

 The University of Vienna itself does not offer any wide ranged funding options.
 Our university grants achievement scholarship to students already studying at the University of Vienna.
 Here, more information regarding these scholarships can be found (information available only in German).

 5. How can I finance my studies in Vienna/Austria?

 Whether or not you are allowed to work in Austria depends on your nationality, the kind of employment you would like to obtain and – for citizens of non-EU/EEA countries – also on your residence permit.

 Please read here more about working in Austria.

-Some general information about studying and living in Vienna can be found here.
+Find some general information about studying and living in Vienna here.

 6. I cannot find what I am looking for, please help me!